Make the most of your bananas’ shelf life with one simple tip on how to keep bananas fresh and store them properly.

-As a mom of five kids who happen to LOVE fruit, it can be hard to gauge how much the kids will eat for snacks when their appetites seem different every week.
-Some weeks the fruit bowl is empty 2 days after I go grocery shopping, other weeks the basket is full of overly-ripe fruit at the end of the week.
-Oftentimes I will buy green bananas from the store just to give us a little more time before they turn brown and mushy.
-But somewhere along the way, the ripening process takes place and I’m usually left with a bunch of bananas, too ripe to eat but not ripe enough to use in banana bread!
-In an effort to save my bananas from the trash can, I tried an experiment on how to keep bananas fresh… and it WORKS!
+As a mom of five kids who happen to LOVE fruit, it can be hard to gauge how much fruit the kids will eat.
+Some weeks the fruit bowl is empty 2 days after I go grocery shopping.
+On other weeks the basket is full of overly-ripe fruit at the end of the week.

-Wrapping your bananas in cling wrap will help slow the ripening process and keep your bananas fresh for 3-4 days longer than if you don’t wrap them.
-I am not just making this stuff up, here is the science behind it:
+Wrapping your banana stems in cling wrap will help slow the ripening process and keep your bananas fresh for 3-4 days longer than if you don’t wrap them.
+And I am not just making this stuff up, here is the science behind it:

-Bananas, like many fruits, naturally release the gases that control browning and ripening.
+Bananas, like many fruits, naturally release ethylene gas that controls browning and ripening.
 Much of the gasses escape from the stems, or the crowns, so by wrapping the crowns, you are able to slow down the ripening process a bit.